 At the end of a successful run, producer Louise proudly hosted the cast and crew for dinner at the then new Karsten’s Restaurant in Suquamish.
 Finishing the meal with toasts, Louise addressed the group, “Well, our show made money [cheer] and I want to ask you all what you think I should do with it: I could give you all a share of it, which would be about $50 apiece; or … [dramatic pause] … we could start a new theatre company!”
 The decision was unanimous and Island Theatre was born and named at a subsequent meeting in the fall of 1994 at Dave and Julie Allen’s house.
 The first board members were: Mary Braden, Steve Buechler, Kate Carruthers, Michele McCrackin, Louise Mills, Steve Nicolet; and Cynthia Sears, with Steve Stolee serving as its first president.
 The new theatre company’s goal was to produce adultoriented plays rather than musicals or children’s productions, which were already well-covered by other local theatres.

-Island Theatre became a 501(c)(3) non-profit corporation in spring of 1994 and produced its first play, Blythe Spirit by Noel Coward, directed by Ron Milton, that fall at the BHS Auditorium.
+Island Theatre became a 501(c)(3) non-profit corporation in 1995 and produced its first play, Blythe Spirit by Noel Coward, directed by Ron Milton, that fall at the BHS Auditorium.
 Crimes of the Heart by Beth Henley followed in March 1995, directed by Michele McCrackin.
 In July and August of 1995, IT staged two outdoor productions: Love Letters by A.R.
 Gurney and a musical revue, Love Songs, directed by Ron Milton.

 In 1994, 1995 and 1997, IT sponsored the Seattle Symphony Family Concerts on Bainbridge after the former host organization gave up the opportunity.
 June 1996 saw the production of The Nerd by Larry Shue, directed by Kate Carruthers and performed at Bainbridge Performing Arts, followed by Love Letters by A.R.
 Gurney presented on the deck at the Bloedel Reserve in August.